 Sanitation customers received information about the change via their utilities bills.
 Staff also placed colored stickers on the green rollouts of every customer.
 These color-coded stickers have the designated pickup day printed on them to remind citizens in the coming weeks.
 The colored stickers are also color-coded with a map that appears on the city's new website, which also provides more information about the new sanitation schedule.

 Over the last two decades, the city has significantly grown due to annexation and development, yet there have been few modifications to the sanitation route schedule.
 Currently, staff is servicing 2,000 more customers on Monday than any other day of the week, often pulling workers from other services to complete route demands.
 The new geographically compact routes balance the daily workload for sanitation staff, with 3,000-3,500 pickups scheduled for each day.
-These changes will ensure that all services—the removal of residential trash, yard debris, recyclables and special pickups—will be picked up in an efficient and timely manner on the citizen’s designated service day.
+These changes will ensure that all services—the removal of residential trash, yard debris, and bulk items will be picked up in an efficient and timely manner on the citizen's designated service day.